keklarup/WebScraping/README.md

 </html>

 ```
-The above html is for a very simple webpage.
-Most pages you'll want to mine are much more complex and sorting through them can be a chore.
+The above html is from a very simple webpage.
+Most pages you'll want to scrape are much more complex and sorting through them can be a chore.
 It's a tedius step that all writers of web scrapers must suffer through.
 You can make your life easier by figuring out where the information you want is located within the html of the webpage when it's open in your browser.

+## Inspect element to locate the html tags
 In Firefox, right click on the information you care about and select 'inspect element.'
 The browser will let you look under the hood at the html of the page and take you right to the section you care about.
+(Other browsers have a similar feature.)

 <img src="./WS_images/simpleHTMLpageSS3.png" />